Mycterosaurus: Discovery

-The first mycterosaurus skull ever discovered was that of Mycterosaurus longiceps.
+The first Mycterosaurus skull ever discovered was that of Mycterosaurus longiceps.
 The holotype (FMNH-UC 692) was discovered by Mr. Herman Douthitt in 1915 at a deposit of the Lower Permian (Leonardian) Clyde Formation of north-central Texas.
-Samuel Wendell Williston analyzed the holotype, describing the skull and other fragmented portions of the skeleton in his publication A New Genus and Species of American Theromorpha.In 1930, R Broom identified an unstudied fossil collected by Jacob Boll at the American Museum that he believed had been wrongly labeled by collectors as a small Labrinthodont.
+Samuel Wendell Williston analyzed the holotype, describing the skull and other fragmented portions of the skeleton in his publication A New Genus and Species of American Theromorpha.

+In 1930, R Broom identified an unstudied fossil collected by Jacob Boll at the American Museum that he believed had been wrongly labeled by collectors as a small labyrinthodont.
 The fossil, AMNH 7002, consisted of a fragmentary skull and partially crushed skeleton.
 Broom named the fossil Eumatthevia Bolli after the late American paleontologist Professor W.D.
 Matthew.
 Broom noted that the skull of the fossil appeared similar to that of other primitive theromorphs such as Glaucosaurus and Mycterosaurus, but that it appeared more slenderly built and presented a flatter skull compared to Mycterosaurus.
-Despite this difference, an independent junior author’s restoration differed in no aspects from Mycterosaurus except that the skull was lower, a difference attributed to crushing.
+Despite this difference, an independent junior author's restoration differed in no aspects from Mycterosaurus except that the skull was lower, a difference attributed to crushing.
 As such, Romer concluded that Eumatthevia bolli was surely a synonym of Mycterosaurus longiceps.

 In 1940, Romer and Price reviewed both aforementioned fossil records in their review of pelycosaurs.
 The authors note both specimens were affected by different types of crushing, making it difficult to accurately assess the true nature of the skull.
 However, Romer and Price estimate the true proportions were likely an intermediate between the narrow shape Williston observed and the broad low type restored by Broom.
 The authors failed to observe contacts between the lacrimal and jugal, ventral of the orbit, as described by Williston and Broom.
-Additionally, the authors believe defining features of height, pineal size, and teeth differentiated “Eumatthevia” and “Mycterosaurus” were inaccurate.
+Additionally, the authors believe defining features of height, pineal size, and teeth differentiated "Eumatthevia" and "Mycterosaurus" were inaccurate.
 Instead, these differences were likely due to crushing and inaccuracies of measurement by Williston.
 There is, however, agreement on the large size of the quadratojugal and orbits through all reports.